E-commerce

 • “Measure delivery satisfaction (CSAT) by carrier”

-Step 2: Choose collection methods
+Step 2: Choose data collection methods

 • Interviews and groups: depth for complex topics (new offer, repositioning), with an interview guide and a representative sample.